geoffrey4444/spectre/docs/DevGuide/Parallelization.md

 `receive_data(..., true)` call should be used to restart the algorithm.

+The return value `Parallel::AlgorithmExecution::Retry` deserves special mention.
+It is intended for use by actions that use data supplied by other parallel objects to indicate that they have not received all of the data they require.
+The algorithm will stop until an operation that could supply data has occurred and then the action will be retried.
+An example of an waiting because of missing data is

+\snippet Test_AlgorithmCore.cpp retry_example

 The third optional element in the returned `std::tuple` is a `size_t` whose value corresponds to the index of the action to be called next in the PDAL.
 The metafunction `tmpl::index_of<list, element>` can be used to